Skip to main content

 Cloaca with a very high rectum

-There is a low confluence and short common channel.
+There is a low confluence and short common channel but the rectum is very high.
 In this case, a total urogenital mobilization can be employed, and for the rectum, laparoscopy would be needed.

 Cloaca with two hydrocolpos